Toyota Corolla Cross: Indonesia

 The Indonesian market Corolla Cross was launched on 6 August 2020 and is offered with petrol and hybrid models.
 Due to low sales, the conventional petrol model was no longer distributed to the dealers since August 2021.
 The hybrid GR Sport trim was introduced on 16 February 2023.

-The facelifted model was launched on 13 February 2025, with two variants: Hybrid and Hybrid GR Sport.
+The facelifted model was launched on 13 February 2025, while the facelifted hybrid GR Sport trim followed later in May 2026.